Are Paris Tourist Cards Worth It?

 Is it worth buying a tourist card if I want to see monuments?

-Yes, it's definitely worth it if your goal is to visit the main monuments in Paris.
+Yes, it’s definitely worth it if your goal is to visit Paris’s main monuments.

-Tourist cards include admission to many of the city's most famous icons, and they also allow you to skip the lines and save money compared to buying individual tickets.
+Tourist passes include admission to many of the city’s most famous landmarks, and they also let you skip the lines and save money compared to buying individual tickets.

-With the different passes, you can access, among others:
+With the different passes, you’ll have access to, among others:

-Which pass to choose if you are interested in monuments
+Which pass to choose if you're interested in monuments

-• If you prefer a more complete and varied experience, the Paris Pass Plus adds even more attractions and activities.
+• If you prefer a more comprehensive and varied experience, the Paris Pass Plus adds even more attractions and activities.

-• If you are only interested in historical monuments and museums, the Paris Museum Pass will give you access to more than 50 iconic sites, including Versailles, the Louvre, and Sainte-Chapelle.
+• If you’re only interested in historical monuments and museums, the Paris Museum Pass gives you access to over 50 iconic sites, including Versailles, the Louvre, and the Sainte-Chapelle.

-Visiting the monuments of Paris is an unforgettable experience, and with a tourist card you can do it conveniently, quickly, and without overspending.
+Visiting Paris’s monuments is an unforgettable experience, and with a tourist pass, you can do it conveniently, quickly, and without overspending.

 Book your Paris tourist pass

-Is it worth buying the tourist card if I want to ride the tourist bus?
+Is it worth buying the tourist pass if I want to ride the sightseeing bus?

 Sightseeing bus passing by the Opéra Garnier| ©veroyama